Thursday, 22 February 2024

 I'LL BUY THE NEGATIVES...

-In all my life it could never be claimed by anyone or myself that I was ever fashionable when it came to the clothes I wore.
+In all my life I could never claim (nor could anyone who knew me) that I was ever fashionable when it came to the clothes I wore.
 For example, look at the flared trousers I'm wearing in the above photo taken in 1978.
 I was around 19 and flares had been out of fashion for two or three years as far as I recall.
 However, this post isn't really about fashion, it's just me self-indulgently reminiscing about my past and marvelling at how recent these photographs feel to me, while at the same time seeming as if they were taken long ago and far away in an age now lost to history.
 (As all ages eventually are in the fullness of time.)

 Despite my hyperbole I can yet recall where these pics of me and my then-pal were taken though.
 The first two were on the roof of a derelict farmhouse and riding stable which later became a pub called Whitehills Farm.
 (It closed only a few months back.)
 The photo-booth pic was taken in my Town Centre post office, and is, I think, the only one (barring his wedding photos in Portsmouth that same year) of the two of us together at the same time.
 Looking at the first two, it reminds me that, even as 19 year-olds, the pair of us still explored places we had no right to be.
 Dangerous places too, as the building was a ruin and could easily have collapsed under us.